-The key estimates used by the Corporation relate mainly to the assumptions to useful lives of mining rights, fixed assets, intagible assets, provision for environmental rehabilitation, stock option plan and subscription bonds, functionnal currency.
+The key estimates used by the Corporation relate mainly to the assumptions to useful lives of mining rights, fixed assets, provision for environmental rehabilitation, stock option plan and subscription bonds, functionnal currency.

-The Group reviews the estimated useful lives of property, plant and equipment and intangible assets at the end of each reporting period.
+The Group reviews the estimated useful lives of property, plant and equipment at the end of each reporting period.

 Actual results could differ from those estimates.
-Significant accounts that require estimates as the basis for determining the stated amounts include accounting property, plant and equipment, intagible assets, provision for environmental rehabilitations, share-based payment.
+Significant accounts that require estimates as the basis for determining the stated amounts include accounting property, plant and equipment, provision for environmental rehabilitations, share-based payment.

-Depreciation and depletion of property, plant and equipment assets and intagible assets are dependent upon estimates of useful lives and reserve estimates, both of which are determined with the exercise of judgement.
-The assessment of any impairment of property, plant and equipment and intagible assets is dependent upon estimates of recoverable amount that take into account factors such as reserves, economic and market conditions and the useful lives of assets.
+Depreciation and depletion of property, plant and equipment assets are dependent upon estimates of useful lives and reserve estimates, both of which are determined with the exercise of judgement.
+The assessment of any impairment of property, plant and equipment is dependent upon estimates of recoverable amount that take into account factors such as reserves, economic and market conditions and the useful lives of assets.
 Provisions for environmental rehabilitations are recognized in the period in which they arise and are stated as the fair value of estimated future costs.
 These estimates require extensive judgement about the nature, cost and timing of the work to be completed, and may change with future changes to costs, environmental laws and regulations and remediation practices.